tony-blake/Category_Comparison_Algorithim/README.md

 The R script "main.R" takes about 10 minutes to run.
 It then generates a .xlsx file showing all the matched pairs and their corresponding score.
-The "run_reults_summary.xlsx" file shows the number of matched pairs, total score, median and mean of
+The "run_results_summary.xlsx" file shows the number of matched pairs, total score, median and mean of
 15 different runs of the "main.R" script.